 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 Since this is a subjective matter, we’d love to hear your favorite–and least favorite–pools!
 Are we wrong about Big Blue Pool being overrated?
-Do you think Disney’s Riviera Resort was snubbed?
+Do you think any particular pools at Walt Disney World were snubbed?
 Have any of your family members fallen prey to SerpentDragonSnake?
 Do you yearn to feel the sand between your toes in StormAlong Bay?
 Share your pool rankings, other questions, and questions in the comments below!